splynx/docs/files/en/configuring_tariff_plans/custom_plans/custom_plans.md

 * VAT - the percentage of the VAT
 * Tariff plans to change (available in customer portal) - the list of other tariffs available for changing from the current tariff in the customer's portal
 * Types of billing - the types of billing the plan will be available to
-* Prepaid (custom) period - by default it is set to monthly and customers will be charged for a period of a month, but it is possible to select "Days amount" which will cause another field to appear:"" _Custom period (days)_" - this will allow you to set a custom period in days.
+* Prepaid (custom) period - by default, it is set to monthly and customers will be charged for a period of a month, but it is possible to select "Days amount" which will cause another field to appear:" _Custom period (days)_" - this will allow you to set a custom period in days.
 (7 days (week), 10 days, etc up to 365 days)

 ![prepaid_custom.png](prepaid_custom.png)